v-rgrace/Viva/Viva/solutions/glint-insights-integration-overview.md

 # Integrate Viva Glint and Viva Insights to maximize data insight (preview)

 Organizational leaders, HR analysts, and other stakeholders can bring Microsoft Viva Glint and Microsoft Viva Insights together into the rhythm of their business to better understand their people’s full work experience.
-Integrating your Viva Glint employee survey scores (how employees feel) with your Viva Insights data (how people work) helps identify your teams’ opportunities and strengths to meet organizational goals.
+Integrate your Viva Glint employee survey scores (how employees feel) with your Viva Insights data (how people work) to identify your teams’ opportunities and strengths.

 To send data from Viva Glint surveys to Viva Insights, the survey data must meet [Glint’s confidentiality thresholds](/viva/glint/setup/manage-confidentiality-thresholds).
 All languages supported by Glint for question labels and question texts are sent to Insights.